-1) Vassilis Demopoulos, professor Room 408A & 409B, 4th floor Biology/Pharmacy building.
+1) Vassilis Demopoulos, professor

+Room 408A & 409B, 4th floor Biology/Pharmacy building.

 Collaboration with students: Every day 11-12 am.

 Communication: e-mail (vdem@pharm.auth.gr)

-2) Eleni Rekka, professor Room 409, 4th floor Biology/Pharmacy building.
-Collaboration with students: Every day.
+2) Eleni Rekka, professor

 Communication: e-mail (rekka@pharm.auth.gr)

-3) Ioannis Nicolaou, lecturer Room 404, 4th floor Biology/Pharmacy building.
 Collaboration with students: Every day 12-1 pm.

 Communication: e-mail (inikolao@pharm.auth.gr)

-Depending on the laboratory work, a post-graduate student or Dr. Antony Gavalas.
+Assisting personnel: Depending on the laboratory work, a post-graduate student or Dr. Antony Gavalas.

-The course is an expansion and in depth analysis of the required course (code number: $N\Pi$ -38) of the same semester and its aim is the application of modern aspects of medicinal chemistry in drug design and in the successful confrontation of pathologic conditions using contemporary approaches of medicinal chemistry & chemical biology.
+Aims of the course:The course is an expansion and in depth analysis of the required course (code number: NΠ-38) of the same semester and its aim is the application of modern aspects of medicinal chemistry in drug design and in the successful confrontation of pathologic conditions using contemporary approaches of medicinal chemistry & chemical biology.
 Specifically:

 - Scaffolds and physicochemical properties of drug-like molecules.
-Principles of identification, optimization and production of new chemical entities.

-- Oxidative stress, antioxidant pharmacotherapy.
+Principles of identification, optimization and production of new chemical entities. - Oxidative stress, antioxidant pharmacotherapy.
 Oxidative stress and biologic stress in pathologic conditions.
 Pharmacochemical aspects of biological stress, relations between biological and oxidative stress.
 Indices of oxidative and biologic stress and their interrelationships.
 Consequences of oxidative and of biologic stress on health.

-By the end of this course, the students will have a working knowledge of:
+Skills: By the end of this course, the students will have a working knowledge of:

-- The three dimensional graphical depiction of compounds using a molecular modeling software. - The structural energy minimization implementing molecular & quantum mechanism. - The two dimensional drawing of compounds and the calculation of distribution & partition coefficients.

-- The involvement of oxidative stress in pathologic conditions and diseases and the response of the organism to xenobiotics

-- The physiologic defensive mechanisms as stress response
+- The three dimensional graphical depiction of compounds using a molecular modeling software. - The structural energy minimization implementing molecular & quantum mechanism. - The two dimensional drawing of compounds and the calculation of distribution & partition coefficients. - The involvement of oxidative stress in pathologic conditions and diseases and the response of the organism to xenobiotics - The physiologic defensive mechanisms as stress response

-Lectures and laboratory work.
+Teaching methods: Lectures and laboratory work.
 The material is covered by textbook & notes as well as laboratory notes.